hujhax/austin-improv-wiki/Showdown – Third Episode -  'Texas, My Texas'.md

+---
+description: "Third performance of Showdown, which was improvised on 4/1/11."
+---
 ***Showdown* – Third Episode: "Texas, My Texas"** refers to the third performance of *[[Shows/Showdown|Showdown]]*, which was improvised on 4/1/11.

 ## Episode Summary